colalb1/Numerical-Black-Scholes/README.md

-# Numerical-Black-Scholes
+# Numerical-Black-Scholes-Merton
-Numerical implementation of Black Scholes using a version of Crank-Nicolson that reduces spurious oscillations.
+Numerical implementation of Black-Scholes-Merton using of Crank-Nicolson with Rannacher smoothing.